What are Mutual Funds in India?

 A trader should file ITR-2 and report income from mutual funds trading as Capital Gains.

 Yes.
-The dividend income earned on Equity Mutual Funds which was earlier exempt is now a taxable income.
+The dividend income earned on Equity Mutual Funds is taxable at slab rates under the head Income From Other Sources.

 Yes, an Equity-linked savings scheme or ELSS mutual funds are eligible for exemption u/s 80C.
 Deductions can be availed up to Rs.
 1.5 Lakh per year.
 However, no deductions u/s 80C are available to taxpayers who have opted for the new tax regime.

-Yes.
-FY 2020-21 onwards, the government abolished DDT (Dividend Distribution Tax).
-As a result, dividend income which was earlier exempt is now taxable.
-Further, the payer must deduct TDS under Section 194K at 10% on dividends paid on Mutual Funds in excess of Rs.
+Yes, the payer must deduct TDS under Section 194K at 10% on dividends paid on Mutual Funds over Rs.
 5000.
-However, there is no provision for deduction of TDS on the sale of mutual funds.
+However, there is no provision for the deduction of TDS on the sale of mutual funds.

 Hi @CA_Niyati_Mistry